zacharyburkett/zacharyburkett.github.io/_posts/2023-09-23-pca-object-detection.md

 Here we simply load an SDXL pipeline through the [huggingface](https://huggingface.co/) `diffusers` library.

-When we run the code above with the prompt `"A photo of a dog playing with a soccer ball in a park` we get something that looks like this:
+When we run the code above with the prompt `"A photo of a dog playing with a soccer ball in a park"` we get something that looks like the following pictures.

 ![AI generated picture of a dog](/assets/images/pca-object-detection/dog.png)